martygubar/bds-getting-started/lab-createcluster/create-cluster.md

 To complete this lab, you need to have the following:

 * Login credentials and a tenancy name for the Oracle Cloud Infrastructure Console
-* Performed the prerequisite tasks found in tutorial [?Preparing for Big Data Service](preparing-for-big-data-service)
+* Performed the prerequisite tasks found in tutorial [Preparing for Big Data Service](?preparing-for-big-data-service)

 ## Log into the Big Data Service Console